-- Golf/polo style shirts in gray, navy blue, or red are permitted (long or short sleeves). - No fashion logos are permitted.
+- Three button golf/ polo style shirts in gray, navy blue, or red are permitted.
+No other colors of shirts are permissible (the powder blue is no longer an option).
+Long or short sleeve shirts may be worn. - No fashion logos are permitted on shirts.

-Sweaters & Sweatshirts
+Sweaters & Sweatshirts:

-- Sweaters (pullovers, cardigans, et c) may be worn in gray, navy blue, or red.
-They should not be longer than waist length. - Sweaters must be worn over a regular uniform shirt. - Professionally printed hoodless SJA sweatshirts in grey, black, or red may be worn over uniform tops during tops from Oct.
-1-April 1 (see image below) - available through The Uniform Guy. - Professionally printed charcoal grey fleece full zip tops may be worn over uniform tops from Oct.
+- Sweaters (pullovers or cardigans) may be worn in gray, navy blue, red, or white. - o These sweaters should not be longer than waist length. - Professionally printed hoodless SJA sweatshirts in gray, black, or red (see image below) may be worn over uniform tops from Oct.
 1-April 1.
-Available through The Uniform Guy.